lorenzo-campana/bpm/piconfig.md

   <img style="float: right;" src="https://i.imgur.com/IPP9u30.png" width="400">
 </p>

-From this window you can create new record just by right clicking anywhere in the black dotted window and then clicking "new record".
+From this window you can create new record just by right clicking anywhere in the black dotted window and then clicking "New record...".
 On the window that pops up you can select the tipe of record and the name.
 You can edit the record's attributes by double clicking on it.

+We can now link a record to our subroutine.
+Create an analog output (ao) record called ``my_record``